clairiel/Making_Movies_For_Archivists/Foundations/dynamic-narratives.md

 + Add movement to text and/or still images using effects such as pan and zoom
 + Film a walkthrough of your space
 + Film yourself leafing through a favourite folder, opening a box, or pulling a photograph from an envelope
++ Film multiple angles simoultaneously and cut back and forth between these.

 ## Rhythm